 We love watching butterflies, whether we are home or traveling around the country to national parks, nature preserves, or hiking trails.
-Any state is a great location for discovering these magnificent creatures.
+Any state or province is a great location for discovering these magnificent creatures.

 We also enjoy butterfly gardening, and designing our landscape to provide food and shelter for a variety of butterflies.

 Our butterfly garden features a number of different ecological environments.
 Located in the country, it backs up to hundreds of acres of forest, with nearby fields, pastures, and wetlands.
-It is registered by MonarchWatch.org as a certified Monarch Waystation, and we raise dozens of Milkweed plants each year for the Monarch Butterfly.
+It is registered by MonarchWatch.org as a certified Monarch Waystation.